The Importance of Self-Forgiveness

 So how can you get off your own back, practice more self-compassion and stop spending so much of your energy crushing your spirit each time the pettier, prideful and more primitive forces of your nature try to get the better of you?

 Of course, perhaps you feel that your mistakes are far more grievous than swiping off car mirrors or losing patience with your kids.
 Perhaps you are so filled with shame for what you did that you can’t imagine how you could ever come to pardon your wrongs.
 Maybe people were hurt.
-Maybe lives ruined.
+Maybe lives were ruined.
 Fortunes lost.
 Hearts broken.

 I once heard Oprah define forgiveness as never again using the past against someone.
 Likewise, self-forgiveness is about never again using your fallen moments against yourself.
 Rather, it is committing to doing your own heart work, confronting with brutal self-honesty the deeper forces at play which led you to make those mistakes in the first place.
-And then, to cleaning up your mess as best you can and recommitting yourself to do better next time.
+And then, it is cleaning up your mess as best you can and recommitting yourself to do better next time.
 And when you mess up again (as you will), to repeating this cycle.
 (Note: You will repeat it many times.)

 None of us are immune to temptation, and every single one of us has, at one time or another, surrendered self-respect to self-interest.
 The pull of pride, greed, jealousy or fear can be strong.
 Very strong.
 Unless we are regularly connecting with the highest part of ourselves—that part that yearns to be generous and kind and brave and truthful—the pull of the lower forces can win out.

 The benefits don’t end there.
 As self-compassion researcher Dr. Kristin Neff shared on my Live Brave podcast, research has found that self-compassion is a stronger determinant of learning, motivation and performance than self-esteem.
 That is, thinking highly of yourself matters less than being kind to yourself when you haven’t nailed it.
-Put simply: Being kind to yourself when you falter or fail isn’t just the nice thing to do, it’s the smart thing to do!
+Put simply: Being kind to yourself when you falter or fail isn’t just the nice thing to do, it’s the smart thing to do.

 - What do I need to forgive myself for?